J4Numbers/CyniChat/Instructions.md

 To install CyniChat, download the jar and unzip the file (oh look, you've already done that :) ).
 Copy the file into your bukkit plugins folder.

-**Please Note:** You will also need Vault for this plugin to run correctly, along with a permissions plugin of your choice.
+**Please Note:** You will also need Vault for this plugin to run correctly along with a permissions plugin of your choice.

 Start up the server.
 A lot of errors will initially flash up on your screen, telling you that an SQL connection could not be made.
 Shut down the server and open up the bukkit plugins folder.
 Look inside the CyniChat folder and open up the config where you can edit everything to your specification.
 The data option currently has two options, MySQL or JSON.